Who gets in?

 Successful completion of university preparatory courses

-High school performance (class rank and GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA
+High school performance (class rank or GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA

 Standardized test score (ACT or SAT); Ohio State does not have minimum requirements for ACT or SAT scores